Arrangements

 Most chorus members are re-auditioned every three years.
 The re-auditions are normally organised over three or four sessions in June and July.
 They are conducted by voice part over a three-year period, ie, sopranos one year and altos the next, with tenors and basses in the third year.

 Re-auditions are organised by the Membership Officer, who will contact everyone involved and ask them to sign up for their slots.
-People who are not able to attend during the main sessions are usually re-auditioned immediately before rehearsals in the first few weeks of the season.
+People who are not able to attend during the main sessions will be accommodated at some other time, usually on a Saturday but sometimes immediately before or after a rehearsal.

 Members who have not been heard after they have been called for re‑audition, may not sing in subsequent concerts without obtaining specific permission from the Music Director.